 About me ...

 Hi, I'm Natalie!
-I live in beautiful Mona Vale on Sydney's northern beaches with my husband Rick, little boy Freddy and cavoodle Pedro.
+I live in beautiful Mona Vale on Sydney's northern beaches with my husband Rick, my two boys Freddy and Romeo and my cavoodle Pedro.

 I love travelling, writing, yoga and having adventures with my little family.

 Before becoming a Hypnobirth teacher I worked as an Online Journalist and Digital Producer across Australian shows such as 7News, The Morning Show, X Factor, Home and Away, The Daily Edition and Australia’s No.1 Breakfast show, Sunrise.

 I came across Hypnobirth by chance after a work colleague told me she, ‘loved giving birth and couldn’t wait to do it again!’.
 It was the first time I had ever heard birth described so positively and I immediately signed up for the course.

 The day I gave birth to my first son was the proudest moment of my life - I have never felt so strong and empowered.
 I want every woman and birthing partner to feel what me and my husband felt - every woman and birthing partner deserves to experience a positive, calm and empowering birth.

 I can honestly say that the Hypnobirthing Australia course changed my life.
 Not only did it give me confidence and pride - it gave me a strength I never knew I had before.
 It had such a profound effect on me - that only 2 months after having my baby boy I signed up to become a Hypnobirth Australia Childbirth Educator so I could share these incredible tools and techniques with as many parents as possible.

 I have experienced birth from both ends of the spectrum - having my first baby in hospital with a private Obstetrician and my second baby at home with a private midwife.